Macedonian Ruins

 The Rapture Defined

-That there will be an event to which we refer as the “rapture” seems to me to be beyond dispute since it is clearly stated by Paul in the passage above.
+That there will be an event, which we call the “rapture,” seems to me to be beyond dispute since it is clearly stated by Paul in the passage above.

-The Greek word used for ‘caught up’ is harpazo which means “to seize, catch up, snatch away” (Strong’s Concordance).
-In the Vulgate, a Latin version of the Bible, harpazo was translated as rapiemur which also means "to catch up."
+The Greek word for ‘caught up’ is harpazo which means “to seize, catch up, snatch away” (Strong’s Concordance).
+In the Vulgate, a Latin version of the Bible, harpazo was translated as rapiemur, which means "to catch up."
 We can see from the similarities that this is the source of our English term “rapture.”

 During this “rapture,” Paul tells us that the Lord will come as a “thief in the night,” or when least expected.
 Since no successful thief comes when expected, the timing of the event is in keeping with the meaning of the Greek word harpazo—to “snatch.”